 Harlequin is not a strain you want to use recreationally.
-But medical marijuana patients who use it say that its medical benefits help ease much of their problems.
 Heavy on the CBD side and sativa-dominant, Harlequin provides little psychedelic characteristics, which most users don’t even feel.
 Many people have tried the popular CBD strain Charlotte’s Web, which was created for a young patient suffering from epilepsy.
 As the case gained popularity, information about CBD came to the forefront of the media.
-The spread of CBD information has added to a greater understanding of its benefits, which include helping those suffering from chronic pain and inflammation.

 Overview of Harlequin